JupiterJesus/SwitchManager/SwitchManager/Readme.md

 as long as download and repack process is completed BEFORE clicking Download Title again.

 Bulk downloading updates and dlc is not tested at all.

+The app started taking some time to boot on 8/27/18.
+I don't know what the change was.
+I'll investigate and this may be gone by the time anyone sees this REadme.

 ## License